minio/docs/source/integrations/presigned-put-upload-via-browser.md

 2. [Create the Client-side Web Application](#createclient)

 ## <a name="createserver"></a>1.
 Create the Server
 The server consists of an [Express](https://expressjs.com) Node.js server that exposes an endpoint called `/presignedUrl`.
-This endpoint uses a `Minio.Client` object to generate a short-lived, pre-signed URL that can be used to upload a file to Mino Server.
+This endpoint uses a `Minio.Client` object to generate a short-lived, pre-signed URL that can be used to upload a file to MinIO Server.

 ```js
 // In order to use the MinIO JavaScript API to generate the pre-signed URL, begin by instantiating